Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 Ensuring to keep track of the expenses or assets helps in the following

-- Optimizing the resources in hand
+- Optimizing the resources at hand

 - Planning for the next production cycle